The inbox never empties. Don't let a skim cost you the unicorn.

 Demo-day & batch review

-Screen a whole cohort fast after the pitches.
-Compare every startup side by side on one consistent bar.
+Screen a whole cohort in one pass right after the pitches — every startup compared on equal footing.

 Run a pilot on your real dealflow